statisticsnorway/variable-search/README.md

 In your application housing this component you also need to set up graphql-hooks in a React `Context`.
 You can checkout how to do it in `/src/utilities/ContextHandling.js` in this project.
-This is done because the component needs several instances of graphql-hooks to run, and without setting up a GraphQLClient that is impossible.
+This is done because the component needs several instances of graphql-hooks to run, and without setting up a GraphQLClient that, is impossible.

 ### Try this application locally
 The first time you clone the repository, remember to run `yarn` or `yarn install`.